eterX/cpp-programming/0.5-Installing an Integrated Development Environment (IDE)/README.md

-# Installing an integrated developemnt environment ide
+# Installing an integrated development environment (IDE)

 As mentioned in the previous section, an Integrated Development Environment (IDE) contains all of the things you need to develop, compile, link, and debug your programs.
 So let’s install one.